 The operation column has four possible values (1, 2, 3, and 4), and let’s see the meaning of each possible value.

 - Value before update statement = 3

 Understanding some of the important CDC tables:

 Let us understand some of the important tables that are created by the CDC in the System Tables folder.

 This table keeps track of the column’s information.
 Please have a look at the records stored in this table for better understanding.
 You will find the following three records, each record represents one column i.e. the name of the data type of the column, etc.

 In the next article, I am going to discuss how to implement PIVOT and UNPIVOT operators in SQL Server with examples.
-Here, in this article, I try to explain Change Data Capture in SQL Server with one example.
+Here, in this article, I try to explain Change Data Capture (CDC) in SQL Server with Examples.
 I hope now you understood what exactly CDC is and what its use in SQL Server.